pcollinson/unixv6-extras/fsck/README.md

 # _fsck_ for V6

-This is a version of _fsck_ originally supplied to me by Clem Cole (from an early BSD system?).
+This is an early version of _fsck_ from CMU supplied to me by Clem Cole.
+It seems to be aimed at the later Typesetter C compiler.
 It will now compile and run on UNIX V6.
 The changes are all marked.

 This version is not as forgiving as more recent versions of _fsck_.
 For example, it cannot recover files and put them into a _lost+found_ directory.
 I think that it's probably more destructive.
 However, it's easier to use than the standard _icheck_ and _dcheck_ programs.